peterpaulis/M6ParallaxController/README.md

 }
 ```

-- Assign a StoryboardID to your MyTableViewController, let's sat "MyTableViewController"
+- Assign a StoryboardID to your MyTableViewController, let's say "MyTableViewController"
 - In my MyParallaxController add

 ``` objective-c